Can You Spot Fake Tongkat Ali Supplements?

 Why Tongkat Ali is Being Counterfeited?

 Since Tongkat Ali herb can be expensive, many illegal sellers imitate the supplements, knowing they can sell them at a lower price.
 These sellers could add the right active ingredients but at the wrong dose; use cheaper kinds of Tongkat Ali and additives, which may be harmful to the body.
-They might apply the same box and packaging that genuine suppliers have been using to deceive, too.
+They might use the same box and packaging that genuine suppliers have been using to deceive people, too.
 The result is counterfeited medicines that are dangerous and could be deadly if taken daily.

 But if you know how to spot counterfeits, you can be safe.
 Here are some ways on how to determine a genuine from a fake product: